gatesphere/io-codejams/README.md

 Rules
 -----
-1. Each program should be written in under an hour, using the Io programming language.
+1. Each program (or part of a program) should be written in under an hour, using the Io programming language.

 2. Use of pre-written libraries is allowed.